dojoengine/emoji-wars/readme.md

-## Emoji wars
+## Emoji Wars 🌍💥

-Emoji wars is an emoji sandbox, designed for chaos and fun.
+Emoji Wars 🚀 is an emoji sandbox 🏖, designed for chaos 🌀 and fun 🎉.

-### It is designed a persistent world that is owned by the community.
+### It's designed as a persistent world 🌐 that's owned by the community 👥.

-The world is a 2d grid of tiles with emojis aiming for domination.
+This world 🌍 is a 2D grid 📏 of tiles with emojis 😎🦄🍕 aiming for domination 💪.

-### Systems
+### Systems 🖥

-The goal of emoji wars is for new systems to be implemented frequently and world resets to happen often.
-Everything is open and anyone can publish a system into the world.
+The goal 🎯 of Emoji Wars is for new systems 🔄 to be implemented frequently 🔄 and world resets 🔄 to happen often.
+Everything is transparent 🌈 and anyone 🙋‍♂️🙋‍♀️ can publish a system into the world 🌍.

-There is only 1 enshrined system, and that is of the emojis placement and the grids.
+There's only 1️⃣ enshrined system, and that's the emoji placement 📍 and the grids 📊.

-### Season 1
+### Season 1 🎬

-- When you place an emoji you covert the tiles around you to your emoji if they exist
+- When you place an emoji 😊, you convert the tiles around you to your emoji if they exist 🔄.
-- There is a 5 minute timer between placing emoji types
+- There's a 5️⃣ minute ⏰ timer between placing different emoji types 🔄.

 **Prerequisites:** First and foremost, ensure that Dojo is installed on your system.
 If it isn't, you can easily get it set up with: